snee-a/learning-git/README.md

 # learning-git
-this is a private repo
+this is a public repo for learning github